-5 Ways To Kill Pain In Your Butt
+5 Ways To Kill The Pain In Your Body Caused By Your Workouts

-Are adhesions deep in the longissimus dorsi of your sacrospinalis in need of kneading?
+Are adhesions deep in the longissimus dorsi of your sacrospinalis in pain and in need of kneading?
 Let’s put it another way: Does your ass hurt?

 Foam-roller massage can be useful even if you rarely find yourself in a squat rack.
-Flexibility and mobility become increasingly important to good health in your 30s and 40s, when your joints begin to lose some motion and lubrication, says Harold Millman, D.P.T., who practices in Bethlehem, Pennsylvania.
+Flexibility and mobility become increasingly important to good health in your 30s and 40s, when your joints begin to lose some motion and lubrication, says Harold Millman, doctor of physical therapy, who practices in Bethlehem, Pennsylvania.